-Information concerning the technical definitions used for the estimated proved reserves is included in this annual report.
-The information provided in this annual report about our 2008 net proved reserves is based on the 2008 audited reserve reports for 89% of our total reserves prepared by experts under the U.S. Securities and Exchange Commission ("SEC") definitions and rules.
+Information concerning the technical definitions used for the estimated proved reserves is included in this prospectus.
+The information provided in this prospectus about our 2008 net proved reserves is based on the 2008 audited reserve reports for 89% of our total reserves prepared by experts under SEC definitions and rules.
 The remaining 11% corresponds to calculations made by us internally using SEC definitions and rules.
 The information regarding our proved reserves for 2007 and 2006 is based on the 2006 reserves reports prepared by experts under SEC definitions and rules at December 31, 2006 and updated by us to December 31, 2007 by applying the same rules.
-See "Item 4B - Business Overview - Reserves" for additional information on our reserves estimates.
+See "Business - Business Overview - Reserves" for additional information on our reserves estimates.